 But the problem is it can be very misleading.

-The wordplay suggests that it is a kind of game that is played for fun, using fun money, like playing monopoly.
+The wordplay suggests that it is a kind of game played for fun, using fun money, like playing monopoly.

 But the reality is that the only people who tend to make money in the stock market are those who take it very seriously.

-This slippage means the taxman reduces your profits but you are the one taking all the risk.
-If you lose money the taxman does not necessarily suffer.
+This slippage means the taxman reduces your profits, but you are the one taking all the risks.
+If you lose money, the taxman does not necessarily suffer.

 Investing as a business.

-- Is the money you are investing important to the running your daily life?
-You should not risk money that would be needed for food, accommodation or family commitments.
+- Is the money you are investing important in running your daily life?
+You should not risk money that would be needed for food, accommodation, or family commitments.

-- The stock market goes down as well as up and it tends to go down twice as quickly as it rises.
-You need to be prepared for that by not over investing.
+- The stock market goes down and up, and it tends to go down twice as quickly as it rises.
+It would help if you were prepared for that by not over-investing.

 - Why are you buying this stock – do you have a trading system or methodology?